 The Puckagee Springs Site covers 53.8 acres located in the Town of Fox Lake south of Spring Road.
 The property is a wetland area with numerous springs which flow into Beaver Dam Lake, providing a refuge for fish needing fresh water during period of oxygen depletion in the lake.
-No facilities exist, however parking is available for a limited number of vehicles in lots off of Spring Road and Breezy Point Road.
+No facilities exist or are planned for public recreational use; however, some hunting and trapping opportunities are available.